sbarman25/sbarman25/README.md

 👋 Welcome to my GitHub page!

-- I'm a Software Engineer with a Data Science background.
+- I'm a Data Professional with a mixed (Software Engineering/Data Science) background.
 I have worked mostly as individual contributer with small startups.

 - I only work on private repos, so not much stuff in here.